Date: 24 March 2013

 “Now everybody, Have you heard, If you’re in the game (of emergency medicine), Then the stroke’s the word, Don’t take no rhythm, Don’t take no style, Gotta thirst for killin’, Grab your vial (of tPA) and stroke me, stroke me…” Billy Squier The Stroke

-Case Scenario: A 83-year-old woman arrives from home with right-sided weakness beginning 4h prior.
+Case Scenario: A 83-year-old woman arrives from home with right-sided weakness beginning four hours prior.
 You diagnose acute ischemic CVA with no contra-indications to thrombolysis.

-Question: Does thrombolysis given to acute ischemic CVA in <6hrs increase the proportion of people who are alive and independent at 6 months?
+Question: Does thrombolysis given to acute ischemic CVA in <6hrs increase the proportion of people who are alive and independent at six months?

 Background: Acute ischemic strokes represent the leading cause of disability in our society and the third most common cause of death.
 There have been many studies performed looking at thrombolysis for acute CVA.
 For a summary of the major tials check out Dr. David Newman’s Number Needed to Treat site.
 Another good review of the topic is a paper done by Dr. Chris Carpenter published in the Journal of Emergency Medicine.